livefir/fir/README.md

 - Skills needed: Go, HTML, CSS, Alpine.js.
 - Focuses only on the view layer.

+The library is a result of a series of experiments to build reactive apps in Go: [gomodest-template](https://github.com/adnaan/gomodest-template).

 ## A counter app.

 See the complete code in [examples/counter](./examples/counter)